ibm-wsc/ConfidentialComputingOnLinuxONE/docs/index.md

 # Confidential Computing LinuxONE Workshop

 Welcome to our Confidential Computing LinuxONE workshop.
-Organizations can leverage secure execution to protect Linux® workloads on IBM zSystems and LinuxONE.
+Organizations can leverage secure execution to protect Linux® workloads on IBM Z and LinuxONE.
 This workshop will cover how to get started with this technology on-premises using Hyper Protect Virtual Servers 2.1.x.

 ## Agenda